 |Physical Education and Athletics Department||[email protected]|

-At the same time, during the week before the start of the new academic year, all College students were given an opportunity to be tested for COVID-19 at a preferential fee by the nursing staff of IASO, with testing taking place on the College premises.
+At the same time, during the week before classes start, all College students are given the opportunity to be tested for COVID-19 at a preferential fee, with testing taking place on the College premises.

-Throughout the course of the academic year, sample testing for COVD-19 will be performed on School employees and students.
+Throughout the course of the academic year, sample testing for COVID-19 is performed on School employees and students.

 All necessary protective measures have been taken at the canteens.
 Face masks are mandatory for canteen employees, as well as persons waiting to place an order and to be served.
 Canteen employees must also wear disposable gloves at all times and follow prescribed procedures.
 Surfaces and equipment are regularly cleaned in accordance with relevant protocols.
 For transactions, the use of credit cards is recommended